demisto/content/Packs/SplunkPy/Integrations/SplunkPy/SplunkPy_description.md

 ### Incident Mirroring
-**NOTE: This feature is available from Cortex XSOAR version 6.0.0** **NOTE: This feature is supported by Splunk Enterprise Security only**
+**NOTE: This feature is available from Cortex XSOAR version 6.0.0** **NOTE: This feature is supported by Splunk Enterprise Security only** **NOTE: To make sure the mirroring is stable, when fetching the first time one needs to make sure that the mirroring option is enabled**

 You can enable incident mirroring between Cortex XSOAR incidents and Splunk notables.
 To setup the mirroring follow these instructions: